How GSA Employees Obtain a GSA Access Card

 The GSA Access Card serves as the identity badge for GSA employees and contractors.
 It uses smart card technology to provide reliable and secure identity verification.

 GSA employees and contractors are required to use their Access Card, along with a Personal Identification Number (PIN), to log into their computer and GSA networks providing more secure and user-friendly access to information.

 Step 1.
 Provide Information Required for Sponsorship

 Provide the information requested by your Human Resource Officer (HRO) for sponsorship.
-Your HRO will then provide the information to an Access Card POC in Human Resources to sponsor you.
-If you had a previous GSA Access Card, the Access Card POC in HR may update your previous sponsorship record rather than creating a new record.
 If you have any questions, contact your HRO who is assisting you in the on-boarding process.

 Step 2.
 Schedule an Enrollment Appointment

 Once sponsorship is complete, you will receive an e-mail from HSPD12Admin@usaccess.gsa.gov to schedule an enrollment appointment or to inform you that enrollment is not required if you had enrolled with a previous agency.
-Follow the email's instructions to create a user account on the Managed Service Office (MSO) scheduling website and schedule an appointment at an enrollment center.
-Save your user account information to schedule your GSA Access Card activation appointment at a later date.
+Follow the email's instructions to create a user account on the USAccess scheduling website and schedule an appointment at an enrollment center.
 Contact your HRO if you have any problem scheduling an enrollment appointment.